 - Chest tightness

 - Swelling of the face, eyes, or tongue

 If you have any of these severe symptoms, call your doctor or seek medical attention immediately.

 Some allergic reactions are mild, but others can produce life-threatening problems, including anaphylaxis, which is a whole-body allergic reaction.
 You have to treat anaphylaxis with epinephrine (adrenaline) within minutes.

 If you have an epinephrine auto-injector, use it and repeat after 5 to 15 minutes if your symptoms haven’t improved.
 You still need to get medical care after using an EpiPen, even if you get better.

 - Hives and itching all over

 - Wheezing or shortness of breath

-- Swelling of the face, eyelids, lips, tongue, or throat
+- Swelling of your face, eyelids, lips, tongue, or throat

-Tingling in the hands, feet, lips, or scalp
+- Tingling in your hands, feet, lips, or scalp